carlcastanas/carlcastanas/README.md

 [![@carlcastanas](https://raw.githubusercontent.com/carlcastanas/carlcastanas/main/assets/1.gif)](https://facebook.com/carlcastanas)

-# 💻 FREE RESOURCES FOR IT

-Welcome to the **Free IT Resources** repository!
-This is a curated collection of tools, tutorials, websites, and communities offering high-quality **free resources** for anyone interested in **Information Technology**, from beginners to professionals.

 [Icreatechs](https://icreatechs.com/) is a free platform providing a wide range of IT-related content including:
 - 👨‍💻 Coding tutorials
 - 📚 Tech articles